Links on SoundGuys may earn us a commission. Learn more.

 When the Jabra Elite 65t true wireless earbuds were first released, they made a great first impression.
-They weren’t perfect, but viable options were so limited at the time that they won by default just by actually being good and delivering on what they were intended to do: play music and last long.
-Now we’re a few years into the true wireless craze and there are a plethora of options to choose from, so how do the Jabra Elite 65t ‘buds hold up now that we have some truly great options to pick from?
+They weren’t perfect, but viable options were so limited at the time that they won by default by delivering on what they were intended to do: play music and last long.
+Now we’re a few years into the true wireless craze and there are a plethora of options to choose from, so how do the Jabra Elite 65t earbuds hold up now that we have some truly great options to pick from?

 - Gadget enthusiasts.
 If you like having the newest gadgets made for convenience over sound quality, you’ll like these.

 - People who take calls.
 The microphone here is top-notch.
 It’ll be clear that you’re not talking on your phone, but your voice will come through fine even in a gusty environment thanks to the wind noise-reducing microphones.
 They’re also pointed towards the mouth slightly to help with getting a better sound which is nice.

 Although I see them all the time, I still think AirPods and even the newer AirPods Pro look a little ridiculous.
 The Jabra Elite 65t look more discreet and, in a weird way, a little more professional.
 I feel less like a hypebeast wearing these out in public and more like someone just wearing earbuds.
-There’s also a small part at the bottom of each ‘bud with microphones inside, and since Jabra has a long history of making microphones for in their headsets, I’m not surprised that these work very well for phone calls.
+There’s also a small part at the bottom of each earbud with microphones inside, and since Jabra has a long history of making microphones for in their headsets, I’m not surprised that these work very well for phone calls.